Learn How To Plant And Care for Your Delphiniums

 Adding splendor and architectural height to borders, Delphiniums (Larkspurs) are elegant and stately perennials, biennials or annuals, which form incredibly eye-catching spikes of single or double flowers in early-mid summer and often rebloom in late summer or early fall.
-Profuse bloomers, their regal blooms come in an array of gorgeous colors including blue, white, pink and violet, the blue varieties being highly prized by gardeners.
-Rising from a mound of divided, pale to dark green foliage, hummingbirds are endlessly attracted to them - as most onlookers!
+Profuse bloomers, their regal blooms come in an array of gorgeous colors including blue, white, pink and violet; the blue varieties being highly prized by gardeners.
+Rising from a mound of divided, pale to dark green foliage, hummingbirds are endlessly attracted to them - as are most onlookers!

 - Delphiniums may be planted in spring

 - Delphiniums grow best in cool and moist summer climates and do not fare well in hot, dry summers

 - Delphiniums need at least a half-day of sun (a minimum of six hours of sun a day).
 Full sun is ideal as Delphiniums bloom best in sunny spots except in the South, where afternoon shade is appreciated.